UrbanCode/UCD-Docker-Integrations/Jenkins/README.md

 ### Run
 `docker-compose up [-d]`

+### Install the Jenkins Plugins
+`./installPlugins.sh`

-### Initialize IBM UrbanCode Deploy and Jenkins Servers
+### Install sample Jenkins Projects
-`./InitializeScript.sh`
+`./installTemplates.sh`

-This script will install the two jenkins plugins and create two jobs.
+This script will install the two jenkins plugins and create two projects.

 You will need to manually create:
 - `UCD - Pipeline` and `UCD - Publisher` empty components in IBM UrbanCode Deploy.